theduyngx/math-puzzle-solver/README.md

   28 |  4 |  1 |  7 |
  ----+----+----+----+
  ```
- (we can see that, say, for the third row, `28` is the sum - in fact for all rows in this puzzle actually - while
+ We can see that, say, for the third row, `28` is the sum - in fact for all rows in this puzzle actually - while
- the for the first and second columns, `14` and `10` are their respective sums instead).
+ the for the first and second columns, `14` and `10` are their respective sums instead.
+Also, the diagonal cells all hold
+ the same value 7.

 ### Usage
  To run the program, go into the correct directory in terminal, and enter command `swipl`, and then run the file solve:
  ```
  ?- [solve].